isar/hive/README.md

 ```

 > 🐝 Bees can recognize human faces, and they can even be trained to associate a picture of a face with sweet treats!

+## 🌼 Buzzworthy Questions: FAQ!

+#### To bee or not to bee: Hive or Isar?

+It's not always black and yellow!
+Both Hive and Isar have their sweet spots.
+Hive is a lightweight wrapper around Isar so if you are looking for a simple key-value store, Hive is the way to go.
+Isar is the way to go if you need queries, relations, and more advanced features.

+#### Will using Hive make my app as fast as a bee?

+While we can't promise your app will gain wings, Hive sure will give it the speed it deserves.
+Hive is very resource efficient and optimized for mobile devices.
+Flutter like a butterfly, sting like a bee!

+#### Where in the beehive does Hive hide my honey...
+I mean, data?

+Remember the `defaultDirectory` we set at the beginning?
+That's where Hive stores your data in a file named `yourBoxName.isar` or `yourBoxName.sqlite`.

+#### I've got some bee-autiful images!
+Can I store them directly in Hive?

+A: While you might be tempted to put those pics right into Hive, it's best to store your images and other binary data as files outside the Hive.
+You can then store the file path in Hive.
+Think of it like leaving honey out in the open; it's better to keep it neatly stored in the appropriate place.

+#### Yikes!
+What if my app meets an untimely demise (gets killed)?
+What becomes of my Hive?

+No need for a bee-mergency!
+If your app buzzes off unexpectedly, Hive ensures that your data remains safe and sound.
+Transactions are atomic, so either all changes are applied or none of them.
+If an error occurs during a transaction, the box will not be changed.

+#### How does Hive keep our data safe from sticky fingers?

+We've got the queen's guard on duty!
+If you encrypt your box Hive uses 256-bit AES in CBC mode.
+Every database page is safeguarded separately, ensuring your sweet stuff remains secure and only accessible to those with the right key.
+Buzz-worthy protection, right?

+#### When should I rally the troops and use transactions?

+Just like a hive making big decisions together, you'll want to use transactions when you have several operations that should be executed together.
+If one fails, they all fail.
+It ensures your data stays consistent, safe, and buzzing in harmony!

+#### What if I'm allergic to bees?

+No worries!
+Hive is 100% sting-free, although we're pretty sure you'll get a buzz out of its performance.

+#### Hive operations are synchronous.
+Doesn't that make the bee waltz a bit slow?

+Hive is incredibly fast an efficient.
+It's built on top of Isar, a high-performance database engine.
+If you want to keep database operations away from your UI isolate, you can use `compute()` or `Isolate.run()` to run them in a separate isolate.

+#### How many boxes should a wise beekeeper have?

+While the sky's the limit in the world of bees, in Hive, every box becomes a separate file.
+So, even if you're buzzing with excitement, it's wise not to overdo it.

 ### 📜 License